iv4xr-project/JLabGym/README.md

 # <img src="./docs/iv4xr_logo_1200dpi.png" width="20%"> <img src="./docs/logo.png" width="8%"> JLabGym

 This package/project `JLabGym` provides a Java-based environment that will allow you to use the game [Lab Recruits](https://github.com/iv4xr-project/labrecruits) as an 'AI Gym'.
-An _AI Gym_ is an environment where you can try out your AI, or whatever algorithm X, to perform a certain task in the environment.
+An _AI Gym_ is an environment where you can try out your AI, or whatever algorithm X, to perform some tasks in the environment.
 JLabGym provides a set of methods to control the Lab Recruits game and to obtain its internal state information.
-The Lab Recruits game itself also allows you to design your own game-level through a simple CSV file, and hence you can design your own specific level layout, puzzles, hazards, and goals that your AI can try.
+The Lab Recruits game itself  allows you to design your own game-level through a simple CSV file, and hence you can design your own specific level layouts, puzzles, hazards, and goals/tasks that your AI can try.

 <img src="./docs/LRSS1.png" width="48%"><img src="./docs/LRSS3.png" width="50%">

-With JLabGym you can programmatically control the player characters in Lab Recruits:
+With JLabGym you can programmatically control the player characters in Lab Recruits.

 <img src="./docs/pc.png" width="10%">

-You can instruct it to give you what it observes, to move, or to interact with a certain in-game entity.
+You can instruct a controlled character to report back to you what it observes, to move, or to interact with a certain in-game entity.

+### The Lab Recruits Game

+The game allows you to load a game-level and play it.
+It is a single player game, but you can control multiple player-characters.
+A game level can be setup to contain one or more goal-flags that you have to reach to earn points.
+However, these are typically placed in rooms with closed doors.
+To open a door you have to find a matching button and toggle it.
+Oh, some parts of building might be burning with fire.
+Avoid fire if you can, as it hurts you.
+For more on how to play the game and how to make your own level, see [the game's site](https://github.com/iv4xr-project/labrecruits).

+JLabGym allows to to programmatically control player-characters.

 ### Before Using JLabGym